-News accounts over the years have chronicled many natural gas accidents, including what happened on Sept.
+News accounts over the years have chronicled many natural gas accidents (take help from injury lawyers from Schechter, Shaffer & Harris LLP), including what happened on Sept.
 13 in the Merrimack Valley in Massachusetts.
 Thomas J. Tubman, executive director of the American Energy Coalition, delves into the details.

 ON SEPT.
 13 A SERIES OF NATURAL GAS EXPLOSIONS AND FIRES rocked the Massachusetts communities of Andover, Lawrence and North Andover, forcing residents to evacuate on that Thursday afternoon.
 One teenage boy was killed, at least 25 more were injured and natural gas was shutoff to about 8,600 gas meters.
 At one point during this catastrophe, in the town of Andover alone, there were some 38 structure fires and, in all, more than 131 structures were damaged or destroyed, news organizations reported.